 Holding Four “Farm Summits” (once a season) to bring farmers together to facilitate collaboration.
 We will discuss season plans, coordinating plantings to meet demand, cooperative marketing opportunities, bulk ordering, tool and equipment sharing, labor exchanges, and share knowledge and experiences.
 This will also provide a much needed social outlet!

 Publishing four seasonal newsletters to educate consumers about local foods and farms by profiling area farms, listing locally available products and where to get them, sharing recipes for seasonal produce, listing relevant local events, and providing sustainable farm and garden tips.
-I have since decided to publish these newsletters monthly instead of quarterly.
+Because of the considerable positive feedback, I decided to publish these newsletters eight times a year instead of quarterly.

 Organizing a “Local Foods Showcase” event to highlight local farms, allow farmers and consumers to interact, and educate consumers about what is available.
-This will be held at the 4th Annual Ozark County Homegrown and Homemade Festival on May 5, 2018.
+(This was not completed)

-My research consists of farmer interviews, and pre-and post surveys.
-So far I have interviewed and/or surveyed 22 farmers, including myself.
-This project combines research and action to meet local needs, so as I collect data, I make choices about how to proceed.
+My research consisted of farmer interviews, and surveys.
+I have interviewed and/or surveyed 26 farmers, including myself.
+This project combined research and action to meet local needs, so as I collected data, I tried to make choices about how to proceed.

-My farm interviews have been open-ended and conversational.
-I try to mainly listen and capture what they identify as most important.
-We talk about what they are producing, how much, what methods they use, how they market or otherwise distribute their farm products.
-I also ask how long they have farmed and what their motivation and goals are, what they would like to see improve on their farms and in the local food community, and what inputs and other resources they use.
-After getting an idea of “where they are now” I steer the conversation toward future goals, and gather their ideas about being part of a greater local food economy. (see interview questions attached).
+My 11 farm interviews were open-ended and conversational.
+I tried to mainly listen and capture what they identify as most important.
+We talked about what they are producing, how much, what methods they use, how they market or otherwise distribute their farm products.
+I also asked how long they have farmed and what their motivation and goals are, what they would like to see improve on their farms and in the local food community, and what inputs and other resources they use.
+After getting an idea of “where they are now” I steered the conversation toward future goals, and gather their ideas about being part of a greater local food economy. (see interview questions attached).
 Interview Questions

-These are intended to gauge the ecological, economic, and social sustainability on local farms before and after this project is complete.
+These are intended to gauge the current ecological, economic, and social sustainability on local farms.
 (See pre-survey attachment) Pre-survey

-Eight of the farms are producing annual and perennial food crops, and some livestock primarily for their own use.
-One of the farmers earns their primary income from beekeeping.
+Ten of the farms are producing annual and perennial food crops, and some livestock primarily for their own use.
+One of the farmers earns their primary income from beekeeping, another from selling native plants.
 The biggest challenges that have emerged are driving distance, and lack of markets for buying or selling sustainably produced items.
 All of those interviewed so far expressed some level of interest in collaborating with other farmers.
 The desire for a community gathering space was also a common thread.

 All farmers reported currently using at least some ecologically sustainable practices, with mulching and crop rotation most frequently cited.
 Many identified room for further improvement, with water catchment systems, permaculture techniques and decreased reliance on outside inputs appearing most frequently.
-Fourteen of the 18 participants cited labor as a barrier to implementing additional sustainable practices, 8 cited funds, and 6 information.
+Fifteen of the 20 participants cited labor as a barrier to implementing additional sustainable practices, 9 cited funds, and 7 information.

 Economic sustainability is definitely the weakest “pillar” among our farmers.
 Many participants left this section blank.
-When asked to rate their satisfaction with the amount of income your farm brings in (1 least satisfied- 10 most), nine farmers chose 1-3, four answered between 4 and 6, and one answered 7, which was the highest rating selected.
+When asked to rate their satisfaction with the amount of income your farm brings in (1 least satisfied- 10 most), ten farmers chose 1-3, five answered between 4 and 6, and one answered 7, which was the highest rating selected.
 Two farmers stated that their products were reaching 10 or more people, but the rest either didn’t answer, or wrote in 0 or “N/A”.
 The majority of farmers surveyed are producing just for their own families (or fellow members of their intentional communities) and sharing excess with friends and neighbors.
 Seven people indicated that they used “direct to consumer” marketing, three cited online marketing, and three wrote in “barter”.
-I will probably re-word this section before using it again in order to gain useful information from people who are not selling their products for money.
+I later re-worded this section in order to gain more useful information from people who are not selling their products for money, and two additional farmers selected “barter”.

 Educational & Outreach Activities